EYBlockchain/nightfall_3/nightfall-client/README.md

 # nightfall-client

+## Requirements

+This application runs in docker containers so you will need Docker installed and Docker Compose v3.5.

+You will need a local copy of `node` and `npm` to run the tests and `git` to clone the repository.
+We have tested with versions 14.15.1 and 6.14.13 of `node` and `npm`, respectively.

-This code generates a containerised application that can be used to interact with Polygon Nightfall via http endpoints.
+This code generates a containerised client application that can be used to interact with Polygon Nightfall via http endpoints.

 It has a docker-compose.yml file that will run nightfall-client up with local file system bindings as well as a number of supporting services.
 This is useful for development work (you can change source code without having to rebuild the Docker image).

-nightfall-client requires a number of services to be present for it to work.
-The following instructions explain how to run all of these up, in a similar 'developer' mode with local file system bindings.
+Nightfall-client requires a number of services to be present for it to work in testnet/mainnet.
+The following instructions explain how set up testnet and mainnet deployment for this client.

-If you just want to run Polygon Nightfall then an easier way is to use [start-nightfall script](https://github.com/EYBlockchain/nightfall_3), which does a similar job but with all necessary services conteainerised.

-Check out the [Polygon Nightfall](https://github.com/EYBlockchain/nightfall_3) meta repository for an overview of all the Polygon Nightfall services.

 ## Building and testing nightfall-client